 My Message to You

 Writing this blog was something I should have started a long time ago.
 But, there is no place in my life for regrets, so I believe it is coming at the right time now.
-Besides, becoming a travel expert takes years, and when I started this blog I had a decade of solo travel under my belt.

 I had to live the benefits and pros and cons of solo travel before I could write about them in this travel blog.

 I grew a lot as a woman from the years of thirty to forty, and I want to share my wisdom.
 It can be so hard in this world to forgive ourselves for the things we did that didn’t turn out perfect.
-I have had to forgive myself for a lot of goals and expectations that I didn’t personally meet.

-What I realized is that by not meeting those personal goals, I made room for other achievements.
 So, my message to you is to be kind to yourself, have an open mind, and book that plane ticket.
 I am always planning that next solo trip and urging you to take that first step to book yours!

 Look at the accomplishments you have made, and don’t be afraid to try something new.
 Traveling solo might be just the thing you need!